 The Lockheed Martin VCCT is a three level trainer system designed to improve soldiers' ability to identify and react to threats in an asymmetrical combat environment.
 The VCCT provides training for drivers, shooters, communicators, and decision makers, encompassing all aspects of soldiering.
 The VCCT requires soldiers to coordinate actions on a single vehicle, between multiple vehicles and with higher headquarters.
-This system incorporates precision weapons effects along with driving skills for a variety of vehicles.
+This system incorporates precision weapons effect simulation along with driving skill assessment for a variety of vehicles.
 Soldiers are placed in Shoot/Don't Shoot situations requiring a transition from perceived threat to re-act to contact in a split second.
-Actions on contact are incorporated via Improvised Explosive Devices and ambush scenarios.
-The VCCT is a training system designed to constantly test Soldiers' ability to maintain vigilance, identify and assess the threat, and take appropriate action.
+Actions on contact are oriented towards countering threats from Improvised Explosive Devices and ambush scenarios.
+The VCCT is a training system designed to constantly test soldiers' ability to maintain vigilance, identify and assess the threat, and take the appropriate action.